nicolasessisbreton/fython/docs/language_reference/imports.rst

 For print and read statement that uses an url, the assumed extension is ``.out``.

-For Fortran onlye star and slice imports are allowed.
+For Fortran, only star and slice imports are allowed.
 For So only star imports are allowed.